 Are you unsure whether groutable vinyl tile will work well in your home?
-Check out this flooring material's pros and cons so that you are equipped to make an informed decision.
+Check out this flooring material's pros and cons so that you can make an informed decision.

-Once it has been installed and grouted, vinyl tile is easy to care for.
+4. Vinyl tile is simple to care for, once it has been installed and grouted.
 Remove dust and grit with a broom or dust mop.
 For spills and stickiness, it's no problem to damp mop the tile, as long as the grout has been properly sealed.

-Grout between vinyl tiles will sometimes have problems due to cracking.
+5. Grout between vinyl tiles sometimes has problems due to cracking.
 Flexible grout with polymer additive will reduce the potential for this kind of trouble.

 Laura Firszt writes for networx.com.